Sunnybank, Queensland: History

-The present suburb much reduced in size from the previous suburb of Sunnybank.
-The separate town of Sunnybank was absorbed into the City of Brisbane in 1925.
-This older Sunnybank area is still known locally as Sunnybank.
-Rolling hills and the headwaters for both Stable Swamp Creek and Bulimba Creek have drawn people and wildlife to the Sunnybank area.
+In 1885, the railway line was extended from Yeerongpilly, and names had to be given to the railway stations along the line.
+The name came from a property called Sunny Brae Estate owned by the Gillespie family, Sunnybank got its name when 2 acre of land were taken over for the railway.
+Brae is Scottish for the English word bank, so the area was named Sunnybank.
+The Town of Sunnybank was surveyed in 1886, with 50 town and suburban land parcels offered for sale in 1887.
+It was within the local government area of Yeerongpilly Division (later the Shire of Yeerongpilly), then outside the City of Brisbane, until parts of the Shire (including Sunnybank) were amalgamated into the present City of Brisbane in 1925.

 Development

-By the first part of the 20th century, farmland increasingly gave way to suburbia.
-General Motors Holden established a car manufacturing plant on Bradman Street at Acacia Ridge, creating a major source of employment for the entire city of Brisbane.

 On 21 June 1914 a group of adherents of the Church of Christ began holding services in private homes.
 The group purchased a block of land and cleared it.
 The congregation was formally established in April 1915 with 18 foundation members.
 The first church was erected in 1918 and moved to a more central location in 1922.
 By 1975 the church relocated to its present chapel and hall at 105 Station Road (27.5756°S 153.0552°E).

 Opening in 1938, The Oasis, with lush gardens, swimming pools and a mini zoo became Brisbane's most popular tourist attraction.
 The tropical gardens themselves attracted national and international attention.
 The Oasis's popularity really took off in 1942 when, during the Second World War, thousands of American military personnel stationed in Brisbane used the Oasis as a rest and recreation venue.
+It closed in 1989 due to declining patronage.
 The Oasis was located at 141 Station Road (27.5736°S 153.0563°E).

-With the 1982 Commonwealth Games being held at the Queen Elizabeth II sporting complex (QE II), now known as the Queensland Sport and Athletics Centre (QSAC), and Expo 88 years later, Brisbane and its suburbs like Sunnybank were shown to the world.
-With new land releases rare in the region, developers have turned to building higher density residential and commercial projects.